epfl-lara/leon/doc/repair.rst

 ******************

-In the next step, Leon will try to localize the problem to the smallest possible subexression of the function body.
+In the next step, Leon will try to localize the problem to the smallest possible subexpression of the function body.
 The idea is to run the failing test cases through the function and isolate the paths followed by some erroneous executions.
 In ``moddiv``, Leon will successfully identify the expression ``(1, 0)`` as the source of the error.
 Repair will work even in the presence of more than one